What are varicose veins?

 What happens if varicose veins are left untreated?

-In contrast, the venous system‘s task is to transport the deoxygenated blood from the body back to the heart a
+In contrast, the venous system‘s task is to transport the deoxygenated blood from the body back to the heart and from there onwards to the lungs.

 If left untreated, severe varicosity (varicose veins) can cause grave risks to health.
 Chronic venous insufficiency leads to growing disorders of the blood circulation and causes: